rishighai97/spring-security-by-code-examples/chapter_6/README.md

 # Chapter 6

+#### Multiple Authentication Providers Part 1
-#### Two-factor Authentication Part 1: Username and password and otp authentication to generate a token
+#### Two-factor Authentication : Username and password and otp authentication to generate a token

 - 2 step authentication
     - Username and password